 Caution should be exercised in patients with asthma.
-In patients who experienced an acute and severe cholinergic syndrome, the use of prophylactic atropine sulfate is recommended with subsequent doses of CAMPTO.
+If the patient experiences an acute and severe cholinergic syndrome, the use of prophylactic atropine sulphate is recommended with subsequent doses of irinotecan.

 Respiratory disorders

 Interstitial lung disease presenting as lung infiltration is uncommon during irinotecan therapy.
 Interstitial lung disease can be fatal.
 Risk factors possibly associated with the development of interstitial lung disease include the use of pneumotoxic medicinal products, radiation therapy and colony stimulating factors.
 Patients with risk factors should be closely monitored for respiratory symptoms before and during irinotecan therapy.